kadamwhite/talks/2018/wceu/slides.md

 ???

-This talk has evolved somewhat since I proposed it, and I've gone through a lot of titles that would have been better than what's in the program.
+That's probably not the best title, in retrospect; we forget to test a lot of things.

-But in short, I'm here to argue that we spend too much time talking about code.
+This talk has evolved somewhat since I proposed it, but in short, I'm here to argue that we spend too much time talking about code.

 ---